aidanbush/355-project-2/readme.txt

 valid_moves.c: Generates all the valid_moves and adds them to the children of a given state.

 konane.c: This handles the game being played.
 Takes in the user input and prints the move decided on in our alpha-beta search.

+How to use the makefile:

+To compile all the source files: make all

+To remove the .o and executables: make clean

+How to run the agent:
+./konane.exe "{text file with the board}" {Player type: "B" or "W"}